tiramdasg/Blockchain-Decentralised-Voting/README.md

 ng s --port 80 (sudo if required)
 ```

-To view the frontend UI, open http://localhost in web browser

-# Production Mode
+Markup :  # Production Mode #

 For **docker** (production mode) use the following command in the root folder:
 ```bash
 docker-compose up
 ```

+To view the frontend UI, open http://localhost in web browser

-and specify admin credentials when asked
+The admin credentials are:

 *username*: 12345
 *password*: admin

-For **cloud** the URL is:
+# Cloud URL

 [http://35.194.18.200/](http://35.194.18.200/ "Decentralised Voting System")

-# Docker Image on GCR
+# Docker Image on Google Container Repository

 We have uploaded the docker images to the Google Container Repository (gcr) which are made public and the commands to pull them are as follows: